 How do I get an allotment?

-Contact Marlow Town Council and they will arrange for someone from the Marlow Allotments Association to show you any available plots.
-Their website has the latest version of the tenancy rules and regulations, which must be read before taking tenancy of an allotment plot.
-Once you have chosen your plot, the tenancy is arranged with Marlow Town Council at their office in Pound Lane.
+Contact Marlow Town Council and they will arrange for someone from the Marlow Allotments Association to show available plots.
+The Council's website has the link to apply plus the latest version of the Tenancy Rules and Regulations, which must be read before taking tenancy of an allotment plot.
+Once a plot has been chosen, the tenancy forms completed and fee paid to Marlow Town Council, the gate code will be supplied.
+This will work on all the gates for that site but must not be given to Trademen or visitors, to ensure security of the Allotments Site.

 How much does it cost to rent an allotment?